openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Object Type (dropdown)
 - Start Time (string, optional): Indicates the beginning time to start polling from (defaults to the beginning of time)
-- End Time (string, optional): If provided, don’t fetch records modified after this time (defaults to never)
+- End Time (string, optional): If provided, don’t fetch records modified after this time (defaults to now, where ‘now’ is each trigger execution’s timestamp)
-- Size of Polling Page (optional; positive integer) Indicates the size of pages to be fetched.
-Defaults to 1000.
+- Behavior (dropdown: Fetch Page, Emit Individually, required)
-- Single Page per Interval (dropdown/checkbox: yes/no; default yes) Indicates that if the number of changed records exceeds the maximum number of results in a page, instead of fetching the next page immediately, wait until the next flow start to fetch the next page.
+- Size of Polling Page (optional; positive integer) if size of a page > maximum allowed by API then page size = maximum allowed by API otherwise - a user-specified value
 - Time stamp field to poll on (dropdown: created or modified).
 Indicates just new items or new and modified items.

 ##### Input Metadata